strongloop/openshift-cartridge-strongloop/README.md

 If you created your own LoopBack application, follow these steps to deploy the app on OpenShift.

-Add a start command to your package.json and commit it-
+1. Add a start command to your package.json and commit it-

     "scripts": {
         "start": "slc run"
     }

-Add your application to a Git repository.
+2. Add your application to a Git repository.

         $ git init
         $ git add -A
         $ git commit -a -m "Initial Commit"

-Get the remote git url of the OpenShift app by running

-Get the URL of the OpenShift app's remote Git repository by running:
+3. Get the URL of the OpenShift app's remote Git repository by running:

     $rhc app show osapp |  grep Git